brhanuhailu/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is to print and chmond of file
+this is to print and chmond of and the seond is for ls to list current file